CHAFFINCH

 There are three parts to this programme:

-- Exploring the issues of delivering falls management in care homes by observing care home practice in five care homes and interviewing care home staff and residents.
-(This part of the project has started and will complete in December 2022)
+- We have explored the issues of delivering falls management in care homes by observing care home practice in three care homes and interviewing care home staff and residents.

-- Co-producing a model for implementing the ACTiON FALLS programme with care homes.
-This will be done by working collaboratively as equal partners with care home staff, residents, family members and health and social care representatives from across Nottingham and Nottinghamshire Integrated Care System (ICS) in a series of structured workshops.
-(This work is planned to start in January 2023 and complete by the end of the year)
+- We co-produced a model for implementing the ACTiON FALLS programme with care homes.
+We worked collaboratively as equal partners with care home staff, residents, family members and health and social care representatives from across Nottingham and Nottinghamshire Integrated Care System (ICS) in a series of structured workshops.

-- Trying out the delivery using the new model in 10 case study care homes to assess whether there is a change in care home practice and improvement in falls related outcomes.
-(Planned to start January 2024, and to be completed by the end of that year)
+- Trying out the delivery using the new model in case study care homes to assess whether there is a change in care home practice and improvement in confidence levels.
+(Ongoing)

 The benefit for care home residents